Boyd Rice: Other work

 After dropping out of high school at the age of 17, Rice began an in-depth study of early 20th-century art movements, producing his own abstract black and white paintings and experimental photographs.
 Early on, he met European art historian and gallery owner Arturo Schwarz, with whom he began a long correspondence.
 Schwarz, a biographer of Duchamp and Man Ray, encouraged Rice to pursue his art, no matter what.
 Though he would later shift his focus to sound, he has never stopped creating visual art and has given a number of one man shows over the years.

 In the mid-1970s Rice devoted a great deal of time to experimental photography, developing a process by which he could produce "photographs of things which don't exist".
-He had a one-man show of the photos in the early 1980s at Richard Peterson's Pink & Pearl Gallery in San Diego, which was documented in the local press, the San Diego Union and Evening Tribune.
-He has never revealed the means by which he made these photos, and has stated publicly that the secret will go to the grave with him.
-Some of these photos can be seen in his book Standing in Two Circles (Creation Press, 2008).
+He had a one-man show of the photos in the early 1980s at Richard Peterson's Pink & Pearl Gallery in San Diego, which was documented in the local press.

+In the mid-1980s Rice became close friends with Anton LaVey, founder and high priest of the Church of Satan, and was made a priest, then later a magister in the Council of Nine of the Church.
+The two shared many views and had each been inspired by Might Is Right.
+In 1987 Rice and Nikolas Schreck founded the Abraxas Foundation, an "occult-fascist" think tank that also counted Adam Parfrey and Michael J. Moynihan among its members.
+During an interview, Rice described the basic philosophy of his foundation as being "The strong rule the weak, and the clever rule the strong".

-Rice has documented the writings of Charles Manson in his role as contributing editor of The Manson File.
+Rice was for many years an advocate of Charles Manson, personally communicating with him in prison.
+This ended when Rice was arrested for bringing a bullet with him into the prison, which ended their relationship; despite this, in February 1989 Rice appeared rallying for Manson's release during Manson's parole hearing, wearing a sign that read "Guilty of Witchcraft?
+Manson Killed No One".
+Rice has documented the writings of Manson in his role as contributing editor of the 1988 book The Manson File.